jeandat/liveaction-tp/docs/perfs.md

 ## Analysing bundles content

-There is two tools in dev dependencies that may help analyse and understand what is encapsulated in each bundle.
+There is three tools in dev dependencies that may help analyse and understand what is encapsulated in each bundle.

 You need first to build in production mode with some flags on to generate a few statistics: